 Initial orthopedic and sports therapy treatment for bicep tendon injuries focuses on pain management and reducing inflammation.
 This may be accomplished with anti-inflammatory medication (NSAIDS), corticosteroid injections, joint mobilization, acupuncture, dry needling, ice, rest or a combination of multiple modalities.
 In turn, assistive devices such as bracing or a bicep cuff may be used to stabilize the tendon during periods of rest.

 Physiatrists are in a unique position to propose and manage treatment and rehabilitation for patients with bicep tendon injuries.
 Patient care is often a blend of conservative, tried and true methods.
 Once pain and inflammation are at bay, patients can better tolerate rehabilitation, including specific exercises and techniques to build strength, obtain better range of motion and flexibility.
 Joint stability and strength is enhanced through therapy aimed at strengthening the bicep, rotator cuff and scapula.

 Patients benefit as physiatrists bridge multiple fields and knowledge relating to a wide variety of conditions.
 For example, while individuals may feel pain in their bicep, shoulder or elbow, exercises tailored to neck and thoracic posture are an important part of bicep tendon rehabilitation.
 Like the scapula, the neck and upper back affect the positioning of the shoulder.
 In other words, joint pain and inflammation in the cervical, or neck region, can alter shoulder movement and control, resulting in pain in the arm (including the bicep).

 For optimal, long-term functioning and a better quality of life, contact the Howard Liss, M.D.
-Rehabilitation Institute in Englewood today.
+Rehabilitation Institute in Tenafly today.